ChatDaddy vs Kommo: Which WhatsApp CRM is Better in 2026?

 Kommo's CRM is genuinely strong.
 Its pipeline management, lead scoring, and sales analytics are more mature than many WhatsApp-first platforms.
 If you are looking for a traditional CRM that happens to have messaging, Kommo does that well.

-ChatDaddy combines a solid CRM pipeline with deep WhatsApp-native features that Kommo cannot match: unlimited broadcasts with segmentation and analytics, AI-powered chatbot conversations, and direct Meta BSP access with 0% markup.
+ChatDaddy combines a solid CRM pipeline with deep WhatsApp-native features that Kommo cannot match: unlimited broadcasts with segmentation and analytics, AI-powered chatbot conversations, and direct Meta ISV Partner access with 0% markup.

 3. Pricing Comparison

 Kommo's per-user pricing is a hidden cost multiplier.
 At $15/user/month for the Base plan, a 5-person team pays $75/month — and that is before WhatsApp integration costs.
 For the Advanced plan with better automation, the same team pays $125/month.
-ChatDaddy's tier-based pricing means that same team pays $19-$99/month regardless of team size on most plans.
+ChatDaddy's tier-based pricing means that same 5-person team pays $119/month (Basic plan), with no per-seat fees and unlimited contacts.

-The total cost of ownership gap widens further when you factor in WhatsApp BSP costs (Kommo requires a separate provider), the lack of native broadcast (requiring additional marketing tools), and potential message markups.
-A 5-person sales team on Kommo's Advanced plan with WhatsApp could easily spend $200+/month, compared to $99/month on ChatDaddy Pro with more WhatsApp functionality.
+The total cost of ownership gap widens further when you factor in WhatsApp ISV partner costs (Kommo requires a separate provider), the lack of native broadcast (requiring additional marketing tools), and potential message markups.
+A 5-person sales team on Kommo's Advanced plan with WhatsApp could easily spend $200+/month, compared to $119/month on ChatDaddy Basic — or $299/month on Pro for teams that need AI chatbot capabilities.

 4. ChatDaddy Pros and Cons